Parmedio/Concordia-Lab-App/DesignDocuments/EndpointsApiTrello.md

 # Endpoints
-> Consuming the Trello Api we will access to two main endpoints only:
+> Consuming the Trello Api we will access these endpoints.
 > (Note that the token must be obtained for each individual scientist so that their actions can be identified.)
 > (Not that all Get Endpoints could respond with null or empty objects!)